(Takayasu's Arteritis; Pulseless Disease; Occlusive Thromboaortopathy; Aortic Arch Syndrome)

 Inability to measure blood pressure accurately (in any limb)

 Bypass grafting preferably with an autologous graft has the best patency rates.
-The anastomosis should be made at disease-free sites of the affected arteries to help prevent aneurysm formation and occlusion.
+The anastomosis should be made at disease-free sites of the affected arteries to help prevent aneurysm formation and occlusion; vessels that are likely to be involved in the future, such as the subclavian arteries, are usually not used for revascularization.

 Percutaneous transluminal coronary angioplasty (PTCA) has few risks and may be effective for short lesions.
 But long-term restenosis rates seem much higher than those with bypass grafting.
 Vascular stenting is usually not recommended because the restenosis rate is high.